cloudedbats/cloudedbats_desktop_app/README.md

 Install Python3, venv, and HDF5 on your computer.

+HDF5 can be downloaded from this page: https://www.hdfgroup.org/downloads/hdf5/ (It seems like version 1.8.20 is the last one with installer for Windows 32 bits.
+Use the latest version for all other 64 bits operating systems.)

-HDF5 can be downloaded from this page: https://www.hdfgroup.org/downloads/hdf5/ On macOS it is possible to use Homebrew to install HDF5.
+On macOS it is possible to use Homebrew to install HDF5.
 Use the command "brew install hdf5".

 	mkdir work_cloudedbats
 	cd work_cloudedbats
 	python -m venv venv
 	source venv/bin/activate # On Linux and macOS.
-	# venv\\Scripts\\activate # On Windows.
+	# venv\Scripts\activate # On Windows.
 	git clone https://github.com/cloudedbats/cloudedbats_desktop_app.git
 	cd cloudedbats_desktop_app
 	pip install -r rquirements.txt